Everything You Need To Know About Online Therapy and Insurance

 Web therapy involves a client and board-certified or licensed therapist meeting virtually via a therapy platform.
 Clients and therapists connect via video chat sessions similar to Skype from the comfort and the location of their choosing.
 Web therapy sessions can often be used for groups, families, couples, and individuals.

 A web therapy session may be similar to an in-person session.
 Meeting with a therapist online can still include techniques like cognitive-behavioral therapy and approaches like art activities or roleplay.
-You may be able to find an online therapist in hundreds of specialties and modalities.
+When you’re trying to find a therapist who practices in-person, you will be limited to providers practicing within your geographic area.
+If you’re in a rural location, that may limit the types of specialties and modalities available to you.
+However, when you look for a therapist online, you may be able to access a wide range of therapists in your state who specialize in hundreds of different modalities.

 Texting and chat therapy